 The site hardly generates more than 2,000 hits a month.

 However, the traffic is so relevant that the website still generates millions of dollars of income.

 Every single article, long-form guide, or sales page I have ever created for that site follows the criteria that I have laid out for you in this guide to build a personal brand.
 All the content I publish is 100% targeted to the people and businesses that would want to hire me.

 You don’t have to take my word for it, you can watch for yourself.

 The balance of writing for people and writing for SEO

 Before we dive too deep into the SEO, let’s zoom out a bit and remember Step #2.

-You need to be mindful of the people reading your content.
-You should never write content ONLY for SEO purposes.
+You need to be mindful of the people reading your content and should never write content ONLY for SEO purposes.
 You must also write for the reader.
 Your readers need to recognize your tone and appreciate your personal message.